open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 ### vcenter.resource_pool.memory.ballooned

-The size of the balloon driver in a virtual machine, in MB.
-The host will inflate the balloon driver to reclaim physical memory from a virtual machine.
+The amount of memory that is ballooned due to virtualization.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |